noahehall/theBookOfNoah/linux/docker/docker_new.md

         - docker bridge virtual interface (docker0)
           - routes connections to the external network and each container interfaces]
             - analagous topp yur home router
+            - all intefaces connected to docker0 are part of the same virtual subnet
+              - i.e. they can talk to each other and communicate with the larger network via the docker0 interface
         - logical host interface
       - physical network interface
   - multi-host virtual networks
-    - provide an overlay where any container on a paritcipating host can have its on routable IP address from any other container in the network
+    - provide an overlay where any container on a participating host can have its on routable IP address from any other container in the network

 ## docker container networking archetypes